 VAT rates vary across the EU.
 In addition to the country-specific standard rates (from 17% in Luxembourg to 27% in Hungary), Member States can apply reduced (from 5 to 15%) or super-reduced rates (below 5%).
 Some EU countries also apply a zero rate to specific transactions.
 It is up to each Member State to decide which rate to apply to a product.
 In early December, the EU’s Economic and Financial Affairs Council, ECOFIN, also voted in favour of new freedoms for Member States to apply reduced VAT rates.

 Merchants underestimate losses due to VAT exceptions

 Many e-commerce merchants nevertheless rely on uniform product prices for consumers across countries.
 However, they underestimate the losses when tax reporting does not consider local reductions and exceptions.
 Instead, the standard rate is passed on to the tax authorities.
 A difference that the company could add to its revenue.

-If VAT exceptions are not taken into account, EU e-commerce would be hit with an overpayment of EUR 3.8 billion in 2022, according to our estimations.
+If VAT exceptions are not considered, EU e-commerce would be hit with an overpayment of EUR 3.8 billion in 2022, according to our estimations.
 The calculation is based on a forecast as of 14 February 2022 by Statista Global Consumer Survey expecting an e-commerce turnover of EUR 388,371 for the EU-27 in 2022. eClear aggregates and continuously updates all tax rates and rules relevant for online merchants in its VATRules database.

 A sample basket worth EUR 240 gross, filled with children’s clothes and shoes, a book and a guitar, would result in EUR 44.88 VAT in Portugal and Ireland to be passed on to the respective tax authority, with the application of the standard rates.